Transmission electron micrograph of Wolachia within an insect cell

 So, why question the use of Wolbachia as a bio-control?

-For Lyme/MSIDS patients, 3 words: worms and inflammation.
+For Lyme/MSIDS & chronically ill patients, 3 words: worms and inflammation.

 Dogs treated for heart worm (D. immitis) have trouble due to the heart worm medication causing Wolbachia to be released into the blood and tissues causing severe Inflammation in pulmonary artery endothelium which may form thrombi and interstitial inflammation.
 Wolbachia also activates pro inflammatory cytokines.
 Pets treated with tetracycline a month prior to heart worm treatment will kill some D. immitis as well as suppress worm production.
 When given after heart worm medication, it may decrease the inflammation from Wolbachia kill off.